vvaucoul/Hephaistos/README.md

 Hephaistos is integrated with the **[KronOS](https://github.com/vvaucoul/KronOS)** build system, utilizing a custom setup to streamline the process.
 Building Hephaistos is seamlessly handled as part of the KronOS compilation.
 Follow these steps to build Hephaistos along with KronOS:

-1. Clone the KronOS repository: `git clone --recursive [KronOS Repository URL](https://github.com/vvaucoul/KronOS)`
+1. Clone the KronOS repository: `git clone --recursive https://github.com/vvaucoul/KronOS`
 2. Navigate to the KronOS directory: `cd KronOS`
 3. Build KronOS: `make`
 4. Build Verification: Upon completion, verify that Hephaistos libraries and modules are compiled and integrated as expected.